How to Finish the Point Behind a Short Ball

 Not to worry anymore!

-Below, you’ll find a link to a video showing you how to execute a short ball put-away shot and three drills that you can apply if you have a tennis partner willing to help you practice it – it’s only nine minutes long!
+Above, you will find a video showing you how to execute a short ball put-away shot and three drills that you can apply if you have a tennis partner willing to help you practice it – it’s only 9 minutes long! 🙂

 Cosmin Miholca